Constitution

 13. Any act or thing done or suffered, or purporting to have been done or suffered, by the Executive Board or by a committee appointed by the Executive Board, is valid and effectual despite any defect that may afterwards be discovered in the appointment or qualification of any Executive Board Member or committee of the Board.

-1. Only financial members of the Society, who hold this status on the date an election is called, are eligible to stand for office.
+1. Only members of the Society who hold this status on the date an election is called are eligible to stand for office.

-2. Only financial members of the Society, who hold this status on the date an election is called, are eligible to vote in the election.
+2. Only members of the Society who hold this status on the date an election is called are eligible to vote in the election.

-All EB members shall be eligible for re-election or re-appointment, but no EB member may serve for more than six consecutive years, including any periods of cooptation to the board.
+All EB members shall be eligible for re-election or re-appointment for a second consecutive term, but no EB member may serve for more than six consecutive years, including any periods of cooptation to the board.

-7. If the number of nominations exceeds the number of vacancies to be filled, a ballot of Members shall be held.
-In the event of a ballot being required the Secretary shall follow these procedures:
+8. If the number of nominations exceeds the number of vacancies to be filled, a ballot of Members shall be held.
+In the event of a ballot being required, the Secretary, with the support of the Nominations Committee, shall follow these procedures:

-(b) Invite Members to vote for those candidates they wish to elect, for each of the officers to be filled;
+- Invite Members to vote for those candidates they wish to elect, for each of the Executive Board positions to be filled by elections (so not applicable to appointed members);

-(d) The winners of the elections will be reported to the membership (including candidates) no later than 20 days in advance of the AGM;
+- Announce the candidates and winners of the elections to the membership (including candidates) before the AGM;

 (a) dies; or